ceph/ceph/doc/rados/operations/crush-map-edits.rst

 ``step choose firstn {num} type {bucket-type}``

-:Description: Selects the number of buckets of the given type.
-The number is
+:Description: Selects the number of buckets of the given type from within the
-              usually the number of replicas in the pool (i.e., pool size).
+	      current bucket.
+The number is usually the number of replicas in the pool (i.e., pool size).

               - If ``{num} == 0``, choose ``pool-num-replicas`` buckets (all available).
               - If ``{num} > 0 && < pool-num-replicas``, choose that many buckets.